Landscape and Geology

 Landscape

 Covering an “L-shaped” area of 370 acres/150 Hectares, High Woods Country Park is situated on what is known in geological terms as the “Tendring Plateau.
 It rises from around 10m above sea level at its lowest point, adjacent the railway line on the southern boundary, to around 50m in Brinkley Grove (circa 1.3 miles/2.1km to the north).
-What about predicted sea rises?

 Two separate streams join in the Tubswick area of the site and then flow as one through the main landscape feature which is the valley known as “the Central Valley”, which broadly bisects the site from north to south